giangalv/RESEARCH_TRACK_1/ros_simulation/README.md

 Action client's pseudocode [node (a)]:
 ----------------------------

+1. Run the node
-1. Initialize a node named "client" in ROS
+2. Initialize a node named "client" in ROS
-2. Create an object of class "Client"
+3. Create an object of class "Client"
-3. Within the class "Client":
+4. Within the class "Client":
+   * Initialization function ("__init__"):
       - Set two variables "position" and "linear_velocity" to None
       - Create a publisher to publish position information
       - Create a subscriber to listen for odometry information and store the received position and linear velocity information
       - Create an action client for the "reaching_goal" action server
       - Wait for the action server to become usable
       - Create a goal message for the "reaching_goal" action
       - Create a publisher to send the target
-4. Implement the "odom_callback" function:
+   * Implement the "odom_callback" function:
       - Store the received position and linear velocity information from the odometry message
       - Create a new message to publish the position and velocity information
       - Publish the message
-5. Implement the "goal_input" function:
+   * Implement the "goal_input" function:
       - Print a prompt to ask the user to insert the goal coordinates or cancel the goal
       - Listen for user input in an infinite loop
       - If the user inputs 'c', cancel the current goal
       - If the user inputs is a float value, set the goal coordinates and send the goal to the action server and to the message
       - If the input is not a float value, print an error message
-6. Call the "goal_input" function
+5. Call the "goal_input" function with using the object "client"
-7. Run the node

 Future improvement:
 -------------------